 When people think about the languages of Finland, the first ones that come to mind are Finnish and English.
-Worth adding: these two languages dominate the country’s linguistic scene, but there are also other languages spoken by various communities.
+So these two languages dominate the country’s linguistic scene, but there are also other languages spoken by various communities.
 Understanding this linguistic diversity helps us appreciate the unique character of Finnish society and the opportunities it offers to those who engage with it.

 The Dominance of Finnish and English